opatiny/octanis-internship-workbook/vacrob/electronics/electronics.md

 We used a variable power supply to estimate the current necessary for the motors at 12V: each motor uses approx. 0.1A.
 Let's consider the "worst" case for energy consumption with the five motors (considering  the pump) working simultaneously.
 Then, we have a instant power consumption of: $P = 5 \cdot 12 \cdot 0.1 = 6W$.

 Looking on [Conrad](https://www.conrad.ch), one possible battery is a [pack of 2 in parallel x 3 in series 18x650 cells](https://www.conrad.ch/fr/p/pack-de-piles-rechargeables-6x-18650-li-ion-ansmann-2447-3050-01-11-1-v-5200-mah-1547351.html).
 This battery pack hax a tension of 11.1V and a capacity of 5200 mAh.
 The robot will requires 0.5 A. Therefore, it would have an autonomy of 10 hours.
-This is definitely good enough if the battery is recharged often enough.
+This is definitely sufficient, if the battery is recharged often enough.